 One 12 oz. compostable Biotre bag.

-Our final offering from Cafeólogo is from our unofficial tour guide of the village of San Pedro - Hilario Sántiz.
+Our first offering this year was one of our favorite coffees from the 2017 season, our unofficial tour guide of San Pedro - Hilario Sántiz.
 In addition to producing coffee, Hilario and his wife own a small convenience store in the middle of town.
 Don Hilario ferments/washes and dries his coffee using a concrete fermentation tank and drying patio, respectively, just behind the store.
-Never dropping a smile, Don Hilario was kind enough to show us around his property and escort us around town.
-Down the road from his home is the small de-huller that he shares with his father-in-law, Víctor López (which you might remember as our first coffee released in the series).
+Never dropping a smile, Don Hilario was kind enough to show us around his property and escort us around town in 2017.
+This year we were fortunate enough to spend time in his kitchen, share a meal, share our trading cards with his photo, and share stories of how his coffee was being served in the United States.
+Slow and steady growth is the name of the game for Don Hilario.
+We’re huge supporters of this mentality - he is focused heavily on quality and willing to fully trust Jesús.
+Most notably, Don Hilario sees his coffee through from growing to fully processing.
+Unlike most others in the area, he sells his coffee in its green, exportable form instead of as parchment or cherries.
+Down the road from his home is the small huller that he shares with his father-in-law, Víctor López (which you might remember as our first coffee released in the series last year).
 Machines like this are very expensive investments for small farmers; thus, it is kept protected in a locked concrete building at the edge of town.
-We fell in love with how balanced and juicy Don Hilario’s coffee is, and we’re excited to be sharing it with you!
-This coffee flips the stereotype of Mexico coffees (generally light bodied, mild acidity, mild chocolate/nutty flavors) upside down.
-The body of this coffee is syrupy and guaranteed to please.
-The acidity is fruit forward and tangy, pairing nicely with the overall feel of the coffee - think molasses, nectarines, red grapes, and a chocolate-driven sweetness.
+We fell in love with how balanced and juicy Don Hilario’s coffee is, and we’re excited to be sharing it with you for the second year in a row!
+This coffee, along with the other three to come, flips the stereotype of Mexico coffees (generally lighter bodied, mild acidity, mild chocolate/nutty flavors) upside down.
+The body of this coffee is silky and guaranteed to please.
+The acidity is subtly fruit forward and tangy, pairing nicely with the overall feel of the coffee - think molasses, tamarind, white grapes, vanilla, apples, florals, plums, marshmallows, and a heavy chocolate-driven sweetness.